DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 ---

 ### Webinar Marketing Details
-_This information will be shared with Kristi for marketing_
+_The information on the following 3 slides will be shared with Kristi for marketing.
+It will not be part of the presentation._

 - Background
 - Webinar Objectives